SAP-archive/lumira-extension-da-sample/README.md

-Sample Extension - SAP Lumira Data Access Extension SDK V2
+Sample Extension - SAP Lumira Version 2 Data Access Extension SDK
 ==========================================================
 A data access extension is a plugin module that allows users to access an additional data source that is not supported out of the box in SAP Lumira.
 For example, using the SDK you can create data access extensions to import data from XML files, social data sources like Twitter or Facebook, or other databases like MongoDB.